doctrino/doctrinoscdf-datasource/plan.md

 18. [ ] Add aggregation call to the Variable Editor such that the user can see how many assets/equipment that matches the filter + selected view.
 Give a warning if it is above 1000 (Search endpoint limit) and suggest the user to narrow down the filter.
+19. [ ] Add end-to-end test for the different flows of selecting time series in the frontend, including search based and asset/equipment based selection.